aliceinpalth/3dfetch/README.md

 3dfetch running on a new 3DS with Luma CFW.

 # Where to get it
-Check the [releases page](https://github.com/yyualice/3dfetch/releases).
+Check the [releases page](https://github.com/yyualice/3dfetch/releases) for a CIA file / QR code.
 Or get it on TitleDB within FBI.

 # Optional configuration
 You are able to modify the way 3dfetch works by creating a file at the root of your SD card called `3dfetch.conf`.